 The Fund determines if an arrangement is a lease at inception of the contract.
-Right of use assets represent the Fund's right to use the underlying assets for the lease term and lease liabilities represent the Fund's obligation to make lease payments arising from the leases.
-Right of use assets and lease liabilities are recognized at commencement date based on the present value of lease payments over the lease term.
+ROU assets represent the Fund's right to use the underlying assets for the lease term and lease liabilities represent the Fund's obligation to make lease payments arising from the leases.
+ROU assets and lease liabilities are recognized at commencement date based on the present value of lease payments over the lease term.
 The Fund has elected to utilize the risk free rate as of the lease commencement date, in determining the present value of lease payments.

 ROU assets and lease liabilities for operating leases are included in the statement of financial position and presented separately based on the classification of the underlying lease arrangement.
 ROU assets and lease liabilities for financing leases would be included within property, plant and equipment, and lease liabilities, respectively, in the statement of financial position.
-Currently, the Fund does not have any finance leases.
+As of December 31, 2023, the Fund does not have any long - term operating or finance leases.